 In general, Mirvac uses personal information for the following purposes:

-- recruiting employees and contractors; or
+- to recruit employees and contractors;

 - joint venture partners for the purposes of seeking relevant regulatory approvals;